gbif/crawler/how-to-debug-crawling.md

 |DEV| devcrawler-vh.gbif.org| /home/crap/logs| /mnt/auto/crawler/dwca| /home/crap/bin| /home/crap/util|

 Use the Crawling Server to monitor what crawling processes are running, start and stop the crawling (see Scripts Directory), delete crawling jobs (Crawl-Cleaner Script Directory), monitor logs of various crawling processes (see Logs Directory) and investigate the content downloaded from crawling (see Downloaded Content Directory).
 Warning: after SSH-ing onto the server, change to user crap ```su - crap``` before running any scripts.
 Warning2: the zookeeper-cleanup.jar on UAT needs to be rebuilt from the new [crawler-cleanup module](https://github.com/gbif/crawler/tree/master/crawler-cleanup).

+### Case Study

+Imagine a crawling job is stalled at the stage of validating the downloaded DwC-A.

+To debug this case:

+* start by checking the [Registry Console](how-to-debug-crawling.md#registry-console) to see if the crawl finished.
+* use the [CRAwling Monitor (CRAM)](how-to-debug-crawling.md#crawling-monitor-cram) to check the job is still running.
+* check the [RabbitMQ (Queues)](how-to-debug-crawling.md#rabbitmq-queues) to see if messages are building up in some queues (in this example, imagine the dwca-validator queue is backed-up).
+* open the queue to see if the consumers are actually operating and listening to the queue (in this example, imagine they aren't).
+* SSH onto the [Crawling Server](how-to-debug-crawling.md#crawling-server) and quickly change to user "crap"
+* check the crawling processes are up, specifically check the validator process is running: ```ps -ef | grep valid```
+* tail the validator service's logs to determine if it's failed for some particular reason: ```tail -f crawler-dwca-validator.log``` (in this example, imagine it is idle and thus needs to be restarted)
+* restart the crawling services: ```./stop-all.sh``` & ```./start-all.sh```
+* use [Kibana](how-to-debug-crawling.md#kibana) to monitor crawling is moving through the various stages